Loyola University New Orleans: Statistics

 Biography

-Gerald Earl Gillum, better known by his stage name G-Eazy, is an American rapper and record producer from Oakland, California.
-Beginning his career in 2006, he released two independent studio albums until signing with RCA Records to release his third album, These Things Happen (2014).
-It reached number three on the US Billboard 200 while its single, "I Mean It" (featuring Remo) received triple platinum certification by the Recording Industry Association of America (RIAA) and entered the Billboard Hot 100.
-His fourth album, When It's Dark Out (2015) was met with similar success and contained the single "Me, Myself & I" (with Bebe Rexha), which peaked at number seven on the Billboard Hot 100.
+Gerald Earl Gillum, better known by his stage name G-Eazy, is an American rapper, record producer and actor.
+Based in Oakland, California, he began his career in 2006 and released two independent studio albums until signing with RCA Records to release his third album and major label debut, These Things Happen (2014).
+It peaked at number three on the Billboard 200 and spawned the single "I Mean It" (featuring Remo), which received triple platinum certification by the Recording Industry Association of America (RIAA) and marked his first entry on the Billboard Hot 100.

 2. David Draiman